iuni-cadre/cadre-website-content/pages/03.work-with-us/cadre-fellowship/sidebar.md

 title: 'CADRE Fellowship'
 ---

-To better understand what researchers will require from our platform, CADRE is running a fellowship program while the platform is under development.

-Those in the [CADRE Fellowship Program](https://cadre.iu.edu/news-and-events/news/meet-cadres-first-class-of-fellows) collaborate with our team of experts and use our state-of-the-art big bibliometric data and cloud-computing environment for their research projects.
-These fellows gain free access to CADRE while providing a valuable use case to the platform's development.

 Currently, our fellowship program is **closed** and we will not be taking on any new fellows in the coming months.
-Instead, we will begin allowing users to test the platform in alpha on Feb.
-10.
+Instead, we invite you to test CADRE, which is in alpha.
+Learn how to access the platform [here](https://cadre.iu.edu/about-cadre/get-started).

-However, you can be the first to know when our fellows will be presenting their work by following us on Twitter at [@CADRE_Project](https://twitter.com/CADRE_Project) and [subscribing](https://cadre.iu.edu/news-and-events) to our newsletter.
+We have an exciting upcoming line up of webinars in our fellows webinars series, where you can learn more about each of our fellows' research.
+You can see who's presenting next by visiting our [events page](https://cadre.iu.edu/news-and-events/events) -- and be the first to know when fellows will present by following us on Twitter at [@CADRE_Project](https://twitter.com/CADRE_Project) and [subscribing](https://cadre.iu.edu/news-and-events) to our newsletter.

 ##### Our fellows
 Our eight fellowship teams span across disciplines and offer compelling research that incorporates big data and bibliometrics.
 These fellows traveled with the CADRE team to the 2019 [International Conference on Scientometrics and Informetrics](https://cadre.iu.edu/news-and-events/events/cadre-workshop) in Rome and will present their work in webinars in 2020.